nummacway/gb300/README.md

 Games with an asterisk are duplicates of games that are still on the device.

-The GB300 comes with two NES emulators: FCEUmm is associated with `.nes`, `.fds`, `.unf`, whereas a mysterious other emulator is used for `.nfc`.
+The GB300 comes with two NES emulators: _FCEUmm_ is associated with `.nes`, `.fds`, `.unf`, whereas a mysterious other emulator called _wiseemu_ is used for `.nfc`.
 To find out which one is used for which stock ROM, see [this list](https://vonmillhausen.github.io/sf2000/defaultRoms/defaultRomsNoIntroCheck.htm).
 FCEUmm seems to be the better one for NES.
+You can see the difference in Galaxian which clearly glitches/tears.

 #### V.R.
 Technology VT02/VT03

 Now we get to something the SF2000 cannot do, not even with multicore: V.R.
 Technology made some Famicom clones (Famiclones) that weren't just clones but technically more advanced than the Famicom, called the [VTxx](https://bootleggames.fandom.com/wiki/VTxx).
-As Sup+ was mostly known for making Famiclones (400-in-1, 500-in-1, a.s.o.) before making the GB300, the GB300 retains their strange Famiclone emulator.
+As Sup+ was mostly known for making Famiclones (400-in-1, 500-in-1, a.s.o.) before making the GB300, the GB300 retains Wise Wang's strange Famiclone emulator.
 Discord user `bnister` (osaka) did some research on this.
 Here's what you can do to make it work:

 **Enabling VTxx support:** In theory, this mysterious `.nfc` emulator is able to run VT02/VT03 ROMs, if it wasn't that this feature is disabled.
 However, you can enable it by just changing a single byte at `0x319ccc` in `bios\bisrv.asd` from `0x01` to `0x02`.
 Remember that you need to [rehash the BIOS](https://vonmillhausen.github.io/sf2000/tools/biosCRC32Patcher.htm) after making changes to it.
-The GB300 will now run `.nfc` VT02 ROMs that comply with the [(Archaic) iNES speficiation](https://www.nesdev.org/wiki/INES#Variant_comparison) and use mapper 12.
+The GB300 will now run `.nfc` VT02 ROMs that comply with the [(Archaic) iNES speficiation](https://www.nesdev.org/wiki/INES#Variant_comparison) and use strictly mapper 12.

 **Fixing VT03 colors:** VT03 will also work but colors will be glitched because the emulator's LUT (look-up table) for the colors uses RGB555 instead of the correct RGB565.
 You can fix this by stuffing [this thing](https://discord.com/channels/741895796315914271/1195581037003165796/1236804993475018872) at `0x62270` in your `bios\bisrv.asd`.
 Remember to rehash BIOS.
-Also note that "stuffing" means overwriting the 8&thinsp;KiB of data that are currently in that location.<!-- You can also calculate the LUT yourself by running the following code for all 4 Kibiwords `w` starting from that location: `(w and $1f) or ((w and $8fe0) shl 1)`.
-This assumes that you are on a Little Endian system. -->
+Also note that "stuffing" means overwriting the 8&thinsp;KiB of data that are currently in that location.
+You can also calculate the LUT yourself by running the following code for all 4 Kibiwords `w` starting from that location: `(w and $1f) or ((w and $7fe0) shl 1)`.
+This assumes that you are on a little-endian system.

 **Fixing the memory size limit:** If you read the iNES specification carefully, you will have noticed that iNES prior to 2.0 will not support 4&thinsp;MiB ROMs because the size given at `0x04` would roll over.
 Storing the most-significant byte in `0x07` like it is in iNES 2.0 is not supported.
 This wasn't an issue back then, as the largest official NES game, _Kirby's Adventure_, is only 768&thinsp;KiB (of which only 512&thinsp;KiB are the PRG ROM, with the remaining 256&thinsp;KiB being the CHR ROM, which doesn't exist on VTxx due to [OneBus](https://bootleggames.fandom.com/wiki/Famiclone#VT02.2FVT03_.26_OneBus)). osaka worked around this by changing `0x319b38` in `bios\bisrv.asd` from `0x808b` to `0x008c` which changed the iNES PRG size multiplier from 16384 to 65536, increasing the maximum size to 8&thinsp;MiB.
 This breaks all `.nfc` NES ROMs (including stock ROMs based on this extension) and doesn't work for all VT03 games, the largest of which are 64&thinsp;MiB.

 **Making an iNES header:** Take this template `0x4E45531Axx00C2000000000000000000`.
 Divide the raw ROM size (without any headers) by 16384 (65536 with the above hack active) and put the resulting number at `0x04` (where there are x's in the template).
 Then place at the start of the raw ROM and save as `.nfc`.

 You can get VTxx ROMs from _Project Plug-and-Play_ and from the Internet Archive.
 Note that the tagging of ROMs in Project Plug-and-Play is inconsistent and their games are more prone to issues than those from the Internet Archive.
 Notes on Project Plug-and-Play:
 * Most games that are untagged or tagged VT02 are actually NES games.
-You can play them via FCEUmm and the unknown emulator without changing the header.
+You can play them in FCEUmm and wiseemu without changing the iNES header.
 * Some VT03 games are not actually tagged as such, e.g. most/all TimeTop games are actually VT03.
 * Many VT03-tagged games in Project Plug-and-Play do not load on the GB300 or the sprites are glitched.
 Games available for different VTxx chips and games from Jungletac rarely load.
-TimeTop's games and e.g. Arrow Maze from Cube Tech however work very well.
+Not a single original CubeTac game works.
+TimeTop's games and a few of CubeTac's hacks (e.g. Arrow Maze) however work very well.
 * Many soccer-related VT03 games do load but do not register input.
 * A few untagged VT03 slot machine games from Jungletac do load, but have weird colors.
 * Some games changed platform during development.
 The first demo of Street Dance works on FCEUmm, whereas the second demo and the final bundle with Hit-Mouse require VTxx emulation.
 Said game is pointless on the GB300's nameless emulator since PCM audio does not work.
 (And you cannot connect your dance mat to the GB300, making this game even more pointless.)
-* Roughly half of the VT09-tagged games in Project Plug-and-Play even load, but these have weird interlaced graphics, making them unplayable.
+* Roughly half of the VT09-tagged games in Project Plug-and-Play do load, but these have weird interlaced graphics, making them unplayable.
+The other half does not load.

 VT32, VT168 and VT369 do not load.

+Research is still going on.
+I am preparing a list of Project Plug-and-Play games and VT03 ROMs from the Internet Archive that you can play on the GB300.
+But this is around 2500 files, so it takes a while. osaka might be looking into the low compatibility.

 ### PC Engine